-Section Items (Lincoln & Guba, 1985).
-51 l • Refs to Yin and Stake.
-Uses Stakes checklist to assess quality of a case study report 38 • It is important that data sources from different cases are, where possible, broadly comparable even though they may vary in nature and depth.
-38 • Researchers should maintain a log of evidence and personal notes while conducting the research and collecting data to be used as part of overall database.
-44 • The role of history in understanding current strategy, choices and levels of institutionalization are often overlooked and should be considered during data collection.
-40 • Need to develop empathy between researcher and subjects, and understand power dynamics within setting.
-46 • Construct a case codebook to guide collection of evidence for the variables in the study.
-49 • Record & report the way data are collected.
-49 Contextual detail - unit of analysis rarely isolated from and unaffected by environmental factors - need to describe context in detail (Cooper 1990) to understand and interpret.43 l • Refers to "ecosystem framework" with notions of multiple, interacting contexualized systems 43 • All the above (Data collection) should be reported as part of methods section 43 Analyse Before analysis researchers need to familiarize themselves with the data.
-40 • Reveal researcher position.
-If the researcher has a close relationship or a past history with the case being studied, this information should be made transparent.
-51 • "Researcher biases or predispositions can be made explicit in a bracketed interview prior to the study.
-The researcher and case study audiences must examine more carefully any results that match the researcher's preconceived expectations. (p255)" 51 • Two types of researcher bias may be recognized: the effects of researcher on events and the behaviour of participants at the case study site, and the researcher's own beliefs, values and prior assumptions.
-39 • Array and display data in different ways 8 ł • Watch for promising patterns, insights and concepts 8 • Code data: When the researcher sees similarities between various components, these components will be assigned the same category or code.
-51 • Assign conceptual categories to words (or signs) which represent aspects of the particular theory being investigated.
-The importance of a concept is related to the frequency with which it occurs.
-39
+Section Items Obtain access and permissions Description of contexts (physical, economic, historical, cultural, aesthetic) May continue to search for data until saturation is reached; that is, the evidence becomes redundant, with no new information Uses Stake's checklist to assess quality of a case study report It is important that data sources from different cases are, where possible, broadly comparable even though they may vary in nature and depth Researchers should maintain a log of evidence and personal notes while conducting the research and collecting data to be used as part of the overall database The role of history in understanding current strategy, choices and levels of institutionalisation are often overlooked and should be considered during data collection Need to develop empathy between researcher and subjects and understand power dynamics within setting Construct a case codebook to guide collection of evidence for the variables in the study Record and report the way data are collected Contextual detail - unit of analysis rarely isolated from and unaffected by environmental factors; need to describe context in detail to understand and interpret Refers to 'ecosystem framework' with notions of multiple, interacting contextualised systems All the above (Data collection) should be reported as part of methods section Analyse All the above (Data collection) should be reported as part of methods section.
+Before analysis researchers need to familiarise themselves with the data Reveal researcher position.
+If the researcher has a close relationship or a past history with the case being studied, this information should be made transparent Researcher biases or predispositions can be made explicit in a bracketed interview prior to the study.
+The researcher and case study audiences must examine more carefully any results that match the researcher's preconceived expectations.
+Two types of researcher bias may be recognised: the effects of the researcher on events and the behaviour of participants at the case study site, and the researcher's own beliefs, values and prior assumptions Array and display data in different ways Watch for promising patterns, insights and concepts Code data: When the researcher sees similarities between various components, these components will be assigned the same category or code Assign conceptual categories to words (or signs), which represent aspects of the particular theory being investigated.
+The importance of a concept is related to the frequency with which it occurs Develop a general analytic strategy (or multiple strategies): Relying on theoretical propositions (i.e. the propositions on which the original objectives and design of the case study were based) Working your data from the 'ground up'.
+Contrasts directly with the preceding approach.
+Use an inductive strategy, poring through your data, developing concepts and relationships between concepts as you do so.
+Basis of the grounded theory approach Developing a case description; i.e. organise the case study according to some descriptive framework (as opposed to an explanatory theory).
+The description may later help to identify the appropriate explanations.
+May work in combination with the above three strategies.
+Distinguishes between 'craft rivals' and 'real-world rivals'.
+Rival explanations should be anticipated before even collecting data Craft rivals - Null hypothesis (observation solely due to chance)